pradeephubgit/appsignal-docs/source/application/namespaces.html.md

 -> 📖 To set up custom namespaces in your app, read our guide to [setting up namespace with our integrations][guide].

 -> 💡 Only letters and underscores are accepted for namespace names.

+## Namespace limitations

+Namespaces are great to split out certain parts of your application, but there are a few limits to namespaces.

+For optimal performance it's recommended to not have more than **10-15** namespaces maximum.
+While we don't have a hard-limit on this number, we cannot guarantee performance when more than **15** namespaces are used.

 ## Ignoring namespaces